Cynthia Formosa

 University of Malta

 Cynthia Formosa qualified as a State Registered Podiatrist in February 1989.
 Cynthia Formosa was awarded the Masters of Science in Podiatry in April 2003 from the University of Brighton, United Kingdom.
 She was later awarded the PhD in Podiatry in October 2009 from the same university.
-Formosa is currently working on full-time basis with the University of Malta as an Associate Professor inside the Faculty of Health Sciences.
+Formosa is currently working on full-time basis with the University of Malta as a Professor in Podiatric Medicine inside the Faculty of Health Sciences.
 She sits on a number of boards within the University of Malta including Faculty Doctoral Committee.
-She has served as the Head of Podiatry Department for 17 years and is currently on 2-year Sabattical leave working or research projects, European Grants and publications till October 2024.
-She has published over 100 papers in both local and and peer-reviewed journals.
+She has served as the Head of Podiatry Department for 20 years and is was on 2-year Sabattical leave working or research projects, European Grants and publications till October 2024.
+She has published over 140 papers in both local and and peer-reviewed journals.
 She has also contributed in a number of book chapters.
 She is also a reviewer and editorial board member of a number of local and international journals.
+She has presented her work

 EDUCATION